FAQs

 -

-In order to be married legally in Saskatchewan couples must first purchase a Saskatchewan marriage licence.
-A marriage licence is only valid for a period of 3 months, or 90 days.
-The marriage licence becomes effective the day after it is purchased.
-Therefore, the marriage licence can be purchased anywhere from one day to 90 days prior to the wedding ceremony.
+To be legally married in Saskatchewan, couples must first purchase a Saskatchewan marriage licence.
+The licence is valid for 90 days and becomes effective the day after purchase.
+This means it can be purchased anytime from 1 - 90 days before the wedding ceremony.

 -